bookbinder/like-burning-incense/README.md

 occassions.

-Apparently a new translation of the Liturgy of the Hours will be coming out in several years’ time.
-At that point I would need to alter the individual files in the repository with the new translation.
+Apparently a new translation of the Liturgy of the Hours will be coming out in several years.
+At that point I would need to alter the individual files in the repository with the new translations.
 The musical accompaniment to the antiphons would need to be altered in places too.
+I’m not sure if I would be able to do that very well.
 But the structure of the project would remain the same, so hopefully it won’t present too great a challenge.